-Get the 49" Samsung CRG9 ultra-wide for £300 off today
+Get the 49-in Samsung CRG9 ultrawide for £300 off today

 For your investment, you get a 5120x1440 32:9 monitor that operates at a crisp 120Hz and offers a DisplayHDR 1000 certification - meaning that HDR games and videos look incredible, with retina-searing brightness and gorgeous colours available on tap.
 It's also FreeSync and G-Sync compatible, letting you smooth out uneven frame-rates without the sluggish feel of traditional v-sync.

-Ultra-wide monitors look fantastic, with a level of immersion that has to be seen to be believed, but super-wide monitors like this one take it to another level - and you'll find plenty of evidence for that in the breathless excitement of Katharine's CRG9 review.
+Ultrawide monitors look fantastic, with a level of immersion that has to be seen to be believed, but super-wide monitors like this one take it to another level - and you'll find plenty of evidence for that in the breathless excitement of Katharine's CRG9 review.
 In fact, when she tested the ostensibly better (and way more expensive) Odyssey G9 super-wide earlier this year, she still found the CRG9 to be the better buy - and that's saying a lot for a monitor that costs literally £550 less.

 Now, £799 is still a lot of money, don't get me wrong - but perhaps you're thinking about the value of this monitor in a "one monitor" frame of mind.
 Instead, think about this: this 49-inch monitor is the same size as two 27-inch monitors side-by-side.
 Loads of people have 27-inch monitors, and paying £400 for a good 1440p 120Hz one is pretty reasonable, right?